GeorgeSchiro/GcFailSafe/README.md

 -UseStandAloneMode=True

-    Set this switch False and the software will use the GoGetCert Secure Certificate Service (see 'GoGetCert.com') to communicate certificate status to various responsible parties.
+    Set this switch False and the software will use the AutoCert Secure Certificate Service (see 'AutoCertNow.com') to communicate certificate status to various responsible parties.